Utpaladeva

 Utpaladeva (c.
 900–950 CE) was a Shaiva tantrik philosopher, theologian and poet from Kashmir.
 He belonged to the Trika Shaiva tradition and is a thinker of the Pratyabhijñā school of monistic idealism.
 His Īśvarapratyabhijñākārikā (IPK, Verses on the Recognition of the Lord) is a central text for the Pratyabhijñā school of Shaiva Hindu philosophy.
 Utpaladeva was also a tantrik guru and a religious bhakti poet, having authored the influential Śivastotrāvalī (A Garland of Hymns to Śiva), a collection of Shaiva hymns that remain popular with Kashmiri Shaivas.

 Utpaladeva was a student of Somānanda (875–925 CE) and an influence on the exegete Abhinavagupta, whose works later overshadowed those of Utpaladeva.
 However, according to the Indologist Raffaele Torella "most of Abhinavagupta’s ideas are just the development of what Utpaladeva had already expounded."

 Philosophy

 Torella characterizes Utpaladeva's philosophy as a "unique blend of epistemology, metaphysics, religious experience, linguistic philosophy and aesthetic speculation."

+Utpaladeva himself describes the Pratyabhijñā as a "new path" (mārgo navaḥ) in Īśvarapratyabhijñākārikā IV.16, while crediting Somānanda's Śivadṛṣṭi with having first "indicated" it.
+Although the path draws on the metaphysics of non-dualist Śaivism, it does not appeal to scriptural authorityi i.e. does not require those who follow it to believe in the identity of the self with the absolute consciousness as described in the revealed texts.

 In the chapter "Jñānādhikāra" of the Īśvarapratyabhijñā-Kārikā, Utpaladeva aims to establish the existence of a self by emphasizing one's capacity of being a knowing subject.
 Utpaladeva points to memory, which is a cognitive event that takes place over an extended period of time.
 An element of current self-awareness is present at the moment of original cognition.
 The element at both points is a manifestation of a single consciousness and so have the same nature.
 Utpaladeva opposes a Buddhist explanation of memory that rejects a self.
 Buddhists explain memory without a permanent knowing self because past cognitions leave latent impressions (saṃskāras) on later cognitions.
 However, Utpaladeva counters that the original cognition is restricted to itself.

+The Īśvarapratyabhijñākārikā presents itself as a rational inquiry relying only on the two means of knowledge accepted by all Indian philosophers: direct experience and inference.
+Abhinavagupta reads the treatise as a single "inference for others" (parārthānumāna) structured according to the five steps of the classical Nyaya definition: pratijñā, hetu, udāhārana, upanaya, and nigamana.